 Operation and maintenance of the facilities, roads and trails within the Fort Sage OHV area are funded in part, by the State of California Off-Highway Motor Vehicle Recreation Division.
-In October 2018, the BLM Eagle Lake Field Office will finish constructing the Diamondback and Raptor Trailheads located on the Fort Sage entrance road about .03 miles east of the Fort Sage Trailhead.
+The BLM Eagle Lake Field Office recently finished constructing the Raptor Trailhead located on the Fort Sage entrance road about .03 miles east of the Fort Sage Trailhead.
 An updated 2018 brochure and map is now available, please stay on the signed trails.

 For more information or to review current and past grants visit the: CA State Parks

 For information about ATV safety visit the: ATV Safety Institute.